 Q. Who can go on a Greater St. Louis Honor Flight trip?

 Veterans are placed on the waiting list on a first-come, first-served basis according to the following priorities: World War II veterans and terminally ill veterans of any conflict, followed by Korean War and then Vietnam War veterans.
-As our waiting list is currently growing, we are unable to accommodate spouses unless they themselves are eligible veterans.

 Q. How much does it cost?
 Who pays for the trip?